Nikolas is an experienced civil law advocate who focuses mainly on inquests, employment and personal injury cases.

 He is a part-time fee-paid employment judge.
 He was also appointed a Deputy District Judge in September 2021.

 Nikolas is a registered Direct Public Access barrister.

 If you would like more information about Nikolas’ practice, please email his clerks or call them +44 (0)20 7405 6114.

 Much of Nikolas’ work is for local authorities, often where there has been involvement through Social Services, a local authority school, the Highways Authority or other departments.

-He is currently representing the local authority in an inquest concerning the apparent suicide of an unaccompanied asylum-seeking Eritrean.
+He represented the local authority in an inquest concerning the suicide of an unaccompanied asylum-seeking Eritrean.
 The local authority was responsible for the deceased as a Looked After Child.
 See The Guardian’s article.

 In 2018, led by John McLinden QC, he represented a local authority in an inquest arising out of a cyclist’s death.
 The inquest involved the local authority’s planning and development, environmental control and street cleansing departments and Highways Authority as the road’s dirty condition was a potential contributory factor.
 See coverage in the Evening Standard.

 Other work includes representing care homes, hostels and social housing providers.
 Finally, Nikolas often appears in inquests connected with civil claims (whether he is instructed in the civil claim or not) arising out of traffic accidents.

 Nikolas is an experienced employment barrister.
 He advises and represents employees and employers in the full range of employment claims and appeals, including cases of unfair dismissal, contract claims (including confidentiality and restrictive covenant claims), discrimination, harassment, victimisation, whistle-blowing and TUPE.
 In addition, he has appeared in a number of cases involving jurisdiction arguments.